 970 Porsche Panamera Common Problems

 The first generation of the Porsche Panamera (970 Chassis G1; 2010–2016) has been around for over a decade.
 With age, flaws become more apparent.
-This article will cover some of the most common issues and downright missteps in designing Porsches’ first shot in the four-door sports saloon market.
+This article will cover some of the most common issues and downright missteps in designing Porsche’s first shot in the four-door sports saloon market.

 The Roots

 Contrary to popular belief in the Porsche community, the engineers in Stuttgart had been flirting with the idea of a continent-crushing 4-door V8 Porsche saloon since 1987.
-When they built a 928 station wagon as a gift for legendary German engineer Ferdinand Porsche, this short love affair with big luxury Porsches would not be fully realized until 2009 with the release of the 970 Panamera.
+When they built a 928 station wagon as a gift for legendary German engineer Ferdinand Porsche, this short love affair with big luxury Porsches was not fully realized until 2009 with the release of the 970 Panamera.

 The Powertrain